 Learn how to animate cameras

-Complete a 3D animation to be presented in the end of the Semester Art & Tech Exhibition
+Complete a 3D animation to be presented at the end of the Semester Art & Tech Exhibition

 Student Learning Outcomes:

-Through 3D modeling and animation practice and refinement, lectures, demonstrations, discussions and critiques students will explore contemporary 3D animation through practice and production.
-Class time will consist of hands-on demonstrations in C4D software and techniques, balanced with presentations of artists working with moving image and 3D animation.
-Students will spend most of class time developing their creative projects.
+Through 3D modeling and animation practice and refinement, lectures, demonstrations, watching and critiquing animation works, discussions and critiques students will explore contemporary 3D animation through practice and production.
+Class time will consist of hands-on demonstrations in C4D software and techniques, balanced with presentations of artists working with moving images and 3D animation.
+Students will spend most of the class time developing their creative projects.

 *Rendering works outside of class will be necessary to complete your artistic goals in this semester.